dhicks6345789/radius-user-client/README.md

 The application is distributed as a simple, single Zip archive contaning all the executables and install scripts for each of the platforms supported, as well as default/example config files.

+Written in Go, the executable should be self-contained, with no external requirements (runtime libraries and so on), other than its own (very basic) config file.
+As such, it should be able to be used on minimal VMs designed for cloud computing.

 ## Installation
 To install on a single device, unpack the Zip file and run the install script for your platform (install.bat for Windows, install.sh for other platforms).
 On a managed network, you are probably going to want to unpack that Zip file into a central repository of some sort, modify the given configuration file to match your setup, then distribute from there.